nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/registering-your-nuxeo-instance.md

 For development instances on which you may need to remove your data, you may need to [re-register your instance](#re-registration).

+{{#> callout type='info' title='Token Management'}}
+Tokens need to be used as a replacement for your password in Nuxeo Online Services APIs and our command line tools, like `nuxeoctl`.
+For more information, check the [Token Management documentation]({{page version='' space='studio' page='token-management'}}).
+{{/callout}}

 ### Creating your Nuxeo Online Services Account {{> anchor 'connect-account-creation'}}

-If you already have an account for Nuxeo Online Services, either because you are a Nuxeo customer, or because you created a trial account, you can continue to the [Registering Online]({{page page='registering-your-nuxeo-instance'}}#registering-online-through-the-admin-tab) step.
+If you already have an account for Nuxeo Online Services, either because you are a Nuxeo customer, or because you created a trial account, you can continue to the [Registering Online]({{page page='registering-your-nuxeo-instance'}}#online-registration) step.
 If not, follow those steps to get credentials to Online Services.

 To subscribe to a Nuxeo Online Services trial: